FBI: Government’s response to virus spurred would-be bomber

 First, on Jan.
 30, Wilson bought two 5-pound (2.3 kilogram) bags of urea, a nitrate commonly used in improvised explosive devices.
 The following day, Wilson bought a combined 60 pounds (27 kilograms) of ammonium nitrate and another type of fertilizer that, when combined, could be used to develop an explosive device.

-Ammonium nitrate was a main ingredient Timothy McVeigh used to blow up the Alfred P. Murrah Federal Building in Oklahoma City on April 19, 1995, that killed 168 people.
+Ammonium nitrate was a main ingredient Timothy McVeigh used blow up the Alfred P. Murrah Federal Building in Oklahoma City on April 19, 1995, that killed 168 people.
 The 25th anniversary of the attack is being marked this weekend.

 Smith, Wilson’s contact on bomb-making, was a private first class stationed at Fort Riley, Kansas.
 He admitted during a court hearing in February to providing information about explosives to an FBI undercover agent and signed a formal plea agreement with prosecutors in court.
 He faces up to 40 years in prison when he’s sentenced later this year.